Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

-An overview of the experimental configuration is illustrated in Fig. \ref{fig:sweepsetup}.
+\textit{Methodology} An overview of the experimental configuration is illustrated in Fig. \ref{fig:sweepsetup}.
 We perform measurements using an atomic beam of cesium that is generated by an effusive oven with a 1 mm diameter hole in a heated nozzle.
 The atomic beam is further collimated using a 1 mm diameter aperture \num{30} cm after the nozzle.
 The beam travels along the length of the vacuum system, where in succession, we prepare the atoms in a single hyperfine state, drive the two-photon transition, and detect the atoms that have undergone a transition.
 The cesium atoms are initially optically pumped into the $6s\: F=3$ or $6s \:F=4$ ground state using an 852 nm hyperfine laser (HF).
 We observe no population redistribution among the magnetic sublevels due to the hyperfine pumping.
+(See \cite{supp_material} for further discussion.)
 A portion of the atoms excited to the 7s state in the interaction region decays down to the emptied hyperfine level.
 In the detection region, these atoms are detected by driving a $6s \rightarrow 6p_{3/2}$ cycling transition from the emptied hyperfine level of the ground state, where they scatter many photons from the detection laser beam (DET).
 We collect these photons on a large area photo-detector, and amplify this photocurrent with a transimpedance amplifier of gain 20 M$\Omega$.
 The output of this amplifier is digitized and recorded.

-In the interaction region, we drive the $6s \rightarrow 7s$ transition with the 1079 nm laser light.
-The laser light originates from a commercial ECDL laser with 50 mW of optical output power and a linewidth of \num{80} kHz.
-Two 2 mW portions of the 1079 nm beam are coupled into a fast photodetector and a wavemeter.
-Over 20 mW of the 1079 nm beam is coupled into an ytterbium doped fiber amplifier.
-This amplifier produces a round beam shape with an $M^2$ value of $<$ 1.1 and over 10 W of output power.

-When exciting the two-photon transition with a single laser beam, the linewidth of the transition is $\sim$14 MHz, largely due to divergence of the atomic beam and the Doppler effect.

-To reduce the Doppler broadening, we use two nearly counter propagating laser beams to excite the transition.

-The crossing angle of the two unfocused beams is $\sim$10 mrad, such that the two beams overlap on the atomic beam but are separate at the edge of the chamber for beam blocking.
-We reduce the two-photon absorption rate from a single propagation direction using orthogonal circular polarizations for the opposing laser beams \cite{demtroder1993laser}.
+In the interaction region, we drive the $6s \rightarrow 7s$ transition with the 1079 nm laser light generated by a commercial ECDL and fiber amplifier, with a power of 10~W. To reduce the Doppler broadening, we use two nearly counter propagating laser beams to excite the transition.
+The crossing angle of the two unfocused beams is $\sim$10~mrad, such that the two beams overlap on the atomic beam but are separate at the edge of the chamber for beam blocking.
+We reduce the two-photon absorption rate from a single propagation direction using opposite spins for the counter propagating laser beams \cite{demtroder1993laser}.